kalisio/kano/docs/guides/getting-started.md

 ## Projects

-Users with permissions to manage the catalog (i.e. create, update, remove layers) can also create **projects**.
+Users with permissions to manage the catalog (i.e. create, update, remove layers) can also create, update and remove **projects**.
 A project is a set of layers and views useful to cover a specific use case of your users.

 When a user activates or opens a project by selecting it in the catalog, the current activity context will switch to only display layers and views available in the projects.
 A user can deactivate or close the current project using the <i class="las la-times"/> icon in the application bar.
 He can also open another project using the dropdown project menu in the application bar.